Yashgit1893/ASIC-Design-Class/README.md

 # Asic-design-class

 <details>
-<summary>LAB 1: C program to calculate sum from 1 to n (given n) and then compiling the code with both GCC compiler</summary>
+<summary>LAB 1: C program to calculate sum from 1 to n (n=15) and then compiling the code with both GCC compiler</summary>

 `sum1ton.c` is the file containing code to calculate the sum from 1 to n.